cosmos/cosmos/VALIDATORS_FAQ.md

 ### What is a delegator?

-Delegators are Atoms holders who  cannot ordo not want to run validator operations, which involve IT admin and secure data center, themselves.
+Delegators are ATOMs holders who  cannot ordo not want to run validator operations, which involve IT admin and secure data center, themselves.
 Through the Cosmos UI, a user can delegate to a validator and obtain a part of its reward in exchange.

 ### How to become a validator?

 Any participant in the network can signal that they want to become a validator by sending a “self-designation” transaction, where they must fill out the following parameters:

 * Validator's name
 * Validator's website
 * Validator's description